-For children: if your parents are mad at you about something you do and they actually do the same thing, reminds them “Tel(le) père(mère) tel(le) fils(fille)“.
+For children: if your parents are mad at you about something you do and they actually do the same thing, remind them "Tel(le) père(mère) tel(le) fils(fille)".
 (Adapt it to your situation)

-I mean, this is not your bad after all.
+I mean, this is not your fault after all.
 They started first and transmitted it to you, right? (*wink*)

 But be careful, parents can also use it against you...

 For parents: if you are proud of a certain quality of your child, use this proverb to brag about it.
 If they have this quality, it's 100% because you are so good that you ended up transmitting it to them. (*wink again*)

 Ideally, keep this trick in case your child is using the technique above against you.

 Tel père, tel fils !

 Learn French the easy way with our French - English